Sage-Bionetworks/BridgeDocs/_articles/v2/demographics.md

 Demographics can be validated to ensure that their values conform to specified restrictions.
 This validation can ensure that values are in a specified set of allowed values ("enum" validation), or that values are numbers which fall within a certain range, inclusive ("number range" validation).

+When a demographic fails validation, any values which are invalid within the demographic will have an associated error message stored in the "invalidity" field.
+If exporting is enabled for an app/study such that demographics with an "invalidity" message are exported to Synapse, this "invalidity" message will be stored in the Synapse table as well.

 <div class="ui icon message" style="margin-top: 2rem">
   <i class="ui info circle icon"></i>
   <div class="content">